Phase-space representation of coherent states generated through SUSY QM for tilted anisotropic Dirac materials: Coherent sates

 \subsection{The Barut-Girardello coherent states}

 There are different definitions that allow us to generalize the concept of coherent states (CS) of the harmonic oscillator.
-In this work, we consider a coherent state as an eigenstate of the annihilation operator.
-This type of coherent state is also known as the Barut-Girardello coherent state.\\ \\ Let $\Psi_{\alpha}(x,y)$ be the Barut-Girardello coherent state, such that
+Nevertheless, in this work, we consider a coherent state as an eigenstate of the annihilation operator with complex eigenvalue $\alpha$.
+This type of coherent state is also known as the Barut-Girardello coherent state (BGCS).\\ \\ Let $\Psi_{\alpha}(x,y)$ be the Barut-Girardello coherent state, such that

 where \(\alpha\) is the complex eigenvalue.
 Since $\Psi_{\alpha}$ can be represented in the basis of Hamiltonian eigenfunctions